abremges/kd-tree-evaluation/README.md

 F1 score: 2TP/(2TP+FP+FN) = 31.6% (60.3%)

 ## Summary table
 Expanded Table 2 of Chu *et al.*, *Bioinformatics* 2017 (https://doi.org/10.1093/bioinformatics/btw811), rows *MHAP (default)* and *kd* added.
 Summary: kd is less sensitive – by design – but as precise.
-Exhaustive overlap detection is no requirement for a single-contig assembly!
+An exhaustive overlap search is no requirement for a single-contig genome assembly!

 |  | PB ||| ONT |||
 |---|---|---|---|---|---|---|